minnehack/website/content/prompts.md

    * ASUS ProArt Display PA278QV 27” WQHD

 These prizes are per-person: each person on a team that wins their respective prompt gets the prize.

+## Mini-Hack prizes

+The Mini-Hack events (see the [schedule](/schedule) and [stream](https://www.twitch.tv/minnehack) for details!) have a separate prize pool.

+* Code Golf: Blue Yeti Microphone & Logitech HD Pro Webcam C920
+* CTF: Pinephone Convergence Edition
+* Résumé Roast: $200 of candy of the winner's choosing